 As society transitions from a social system based on mass production, mass consumption and mass disposal to one that is sustainable, soil and groundwater contaminated by harmful substances at current and former industrial sites have emerged as a serious social issue.

-Under these circumstances, corporations with an active concern regarding soil and groundwater contamination organized the Japan Forum for Soil Environmental Remediation (JFSER) in December 1992.
-The JFSER takes action to improve contamination countermeasure technologies, study relevant systems and cases in the United States and Europe, and obtain new findings through research.
+Due to this situation, in December 1992 corporations actively concerned about soil and groundwater contamination organized the Japan Forum for Soil Environmental Remediation (JFSER).
+The JFSER took action to improve remediation technologies, studied relevant systems and cases in other countries, obtained new findings through research and disseminated such knowledge.

-Consequently, in order to respond to concerns regarding this issue and social needs, the Geo-Environmental Protection Center of Japan (GEPC) was established in April 1996 for promoting remediation of contaminated soil and groundwater and contributing to protect human health and conserve the living environment.
-GEPC is Japan’s sole non-government public service corporation involved in the issues of soil and groundwater contamination.
+In order to respond to concerns regarding this issue and meet social needs, the Geo-Environmental Protection Center of Japan (GEPC) was consequently established in April 1996 to promote remediation of contaminated soil and groundwater and contribute to protecting human health and conserving the living environment.
+The GEPC is Japan’s sole non-government public service corporation involved in the issue of soil and groundwater contamination.

-From now on, under the Soil Contamination Countermeasures Law, full-fledged and integrated efforts are required to solve geo-environmental problems through development of remediation technologies, increased risk communication and so on.
+Going forward, continuous fully-fledged and integrated efforts are required to solve geo-environmental problems through development of remediation technologies, enhanced communication of the risks and so on.